oicleevan/collatz/C++/oicleevan/README.md

 ## running

-If you're on Linux or Mac, first make the software with `make`, then run the `launch` bash script.
-It will ask for a number that you would like to run for, and then launch the collatz software.

-Alternatively, you could launch the software manually, with `./collatz {number you want to calculate}`.
+If you're on Linux or Mac, first make the software with `make`.
+You can then launch the software with `./collatz {number you want to calculate}`.
 If a number is not specified, the program will ask you for one during runtime.

 ### windows